 BSL Level 6 course or Level 6 Certificate In British Sign Language enables you to develop and understand complex language when using BSL.
 This is an advanced course so you will need to have regular contact with native sign language users or Level 6 BSL users to complete the course.
-The course is aimed at learners who intend to use BSL at a professional level.
+The course is aimed at learners who have passed BSL Level 3 and intend to use BSL at a professional level.

 Learners need to show competence in both receptive and productive BSL skills across all the topics that make up the Level 6 qualification.
 You will need to complete 360 learning hours to achieve the qualification